lpei756/lpei756/README.md

 ## 🌱 About Me

-- 🎓 **Education**: Currently pursuing my Master's degree in Information Technology at the University of Auckland.
+- 🎓 **Education**: Currently pursuing my PhD's degree in CS at the University of Otago.
-- 🌟 **Role**: Proud to serve as a Math mentor at [WinCS](#) - a non-profit women's learning organization under the Computer Science Department at the University of Auckland.
-- 📆 **Internship**: Excited to embark on my professional journey with my upcoming internship in July 2024.
 - 📘 **Learning**: I'm actively honing my skills in:
   - MongoDB
   - Swift